amirh3sam/PostManAutomation_LocalHost/README.md

 });
 ```

-→ if you want to verify for example Date is present in the header just need to copy and past same code and change instead “Content-type” chenge to “Date” then click Send
+→ if you want to verify for example Date is present in the header just need to copy and paste same code and change instead “Content-type” chenge to “Date” then click Send

 ```JavaScript
 pm.test("Date is present", function () {